kodeman2/HNG9-first-task/README.md

-# HNG9-first-task
+# HNG9-first-task + Second Task

-creating a single page app using react.
+creating a single page app using react. adding a contact page path to the app.
 By Olagunju Oluwakolade .A
 Task details:

-# Front-End Stage 1 Task
+# Front-End Stage 1 Task details

 - Create a page like Linktree that allows a person show their personal profile and link to various digital things that they sell. **Details below.**
 - Make frequent atomic commits to your GitHub repository and keep standard on commit messages.